Body Paint Is ‘Sports Illustrated’ Swimsuit Focus For iPhone App

 In the past couple of years, Sports Illustrated has decided to expand the body types of their swimsuit edition photoshoot to include more than the average measurements women typically have when they work in the fashion runway industry.

-Although this has been the pattern for several decades, recently Sports Illustrated decided in the past few years to have models for their swimsuit issue that included larger, plus size, and maternal body types as well as the defined builds found in top female athletes.
+Although this has been the pattern for several decades, recently Sports Illustrated decided in the past few years to have models for their swimsuit issue that included larger, plus-size, and maternal body types as well as the defined builds found in top female athletes.

 While there was some debate about top athletes wearing next to nothing in the Sports Illustrated Swimsuit Issue, it made a lot of sense to other fans that female athletes would be a priority for a sports-related magazine.